ampproject/amphtml/extensions/amp-ad-network-doubleclick-impl/amp-consent.md

 If the user has responded negatively to the amp-consent component (user rejects the consent prompt), RTC call-outs will not be made and [non-personalized ads](https://support.google.com/dfp_premium/answer/9005435) will be requested.
 If the user’s response to the amp-consent is unknown (user dismisses the consent prompt).
 By default, no ad requests or RTC call-outs are sent at all.
 If `data-npa-on-unknown-consent` is set to true, non-personalized ads will be requested but RTC call-outs are not sent.

-See [AdSense Help Center article](https://support.google.com/dfp_premium/answer/7678538) for more information.
+See [Doubleclick Help Center article](https://support.google.com/dfp_premium/answer/7678538) for more information.